Environmental awareness is one of the most significant factors driving the increase in sustainability.

 What are the differences between sustainability and ESG?

-There are many ESG metrics that measure sustainability performance while there are not that many ESG ratings measuring sustainability performance
+Many ESG metrics measure sustainability performance while there are not that many ESG ratings measuring sustainability performance.

 Environment ESG metrics